 Prerequisite in German for 101-2: 101-1 or placement exam results.

 Prerequisite in German for 101-3: 101-2 or placement exam results.

 The three-quarter Intermediate German sequence has several major goals.
 While students continue to develop proficiency in German language skills, they employ a variety of materials in the spoken and written word.
 They also gain insight into Germany and its place in Europe in the past and today.
 Since history is a critical part of German identity, our examination of German society includes study of the Weimar democratic republic, the Nazi regime, and divided and reunified Germany.
 By the end of the academic year, students will be able to handle a variety of communicative tasks in straightforward social situations, including predictable and concrete exchanges necessary for functioning abroad.
-Starting in fall 2022 we are working with the new Impulse Deutsch 2 printed textbook (Machen) and online workbook (Lernen + Zeigen).
+We are working with the new Impulse Deutsch 2 printed textbook (Machen) and online workbook (Lernen + Zeigen).
 We will also continue to work with a variety of original materials, including music, literature, and films.

 Prerequisite in German for 102-1: 101-3 or placement exam results

 Prerequisite in German for 102-2: 102-1 or placement exam results.

 Prerequisite in German for 102-3: 102-2 or placement exam results.